 - Close the containers and leave into your fridge overnight.

 - The next morning start by taking a big bowl and combine all the dry ingredients for the pancakes.

 - In another bowl coming all the wet ingredients.

 - Mix together and let sit for about 10 minutes.
 The pancake batter should be slightly thick.

 - Take a non-sticky pan and make the pancakes at medium heat as you like them.
 If you want to use some oil you can take coconut oil for this one.

 - Repeat until you’ve used up all the batter.

-- Take the frosting out of the freezer.
+- Take the frosting out of the fridge.
 Fill into a piping bag with both of the colors and pipe over the pancakes.
 Or simply serve in a bowl.
 Enjoy! 😊 By the way leftover frosting can be piped and frozen and used as cake decoration whenever you need it or to top your porridge with.
 There are no limits 😉

 – Marie 🙂